qbead/qbeadWebsite/content/book/sight.md

 </script>
 </div>

-This however, is good enough for our purposes, which are to create beautiful colorful patterns while using only a small set of hardware components.
-We can try to do that directly on the SpinWheel now.
-This is why we had chosen the sliders to go from 0 to 255 instead a more obvious set of numbers like 0 to 100 - it is the representation used by the SpinWheel.
+This will allow us to program the SpinWheel to display beautiful colorful patterns (while using only a small set of hardware components).
+This is why the sliders go from 0 to 255 instead a more obvious set of numbers like 0 to 100 - this is the range used by the SpinWheel.

+Now let's start programming the SpinWheel to light up a specific color!
+Pick a color you like by changing the sliders above (for instance, I like this purple `(195,0,255)`), and make the large LEDs on the SpinWheel show that color.

 If you have trouble understanding the commands below, be sure to read our [quick start guide](/quickstart) and if necessary some of the Computer Science 101 sections.
-Pick a color you like by changing the sliders above (for instance, I like purple like `(195,0,255)`), and make the large LEDs on the SpinWheel show that color.

 ```cpp
 #include "SpinWearables.h"